 Must-See Places and Activities To Do- trek to Sandakphu, indulge in river rafting in Teesta, view the tea plantations, ride the toy train and ropeway cable car, visit the different monasteries, watch the sunrise and sunset at Tiger Hill and visit India’s largest high altitude zoo.

 Where To Stay?
 Mayfair Darjeeling was once the summerhouse of Maharaja of Nazarganj and is located opposite the Governor’s House.
-This resort is amongst the favourite of many travellers who seek to spend a quiet and a calm time at the lap of nature.
+This resort is amongst the favourite of many travellers who seek to spend a quiet and calm time at the lap of nature.

 There are fireplaces in each room, tea boutique and spa amenities.
 The sunset and sunrise view from the patio of the rooms is stellar and instils the desire in tourists to come back again and again.

 5. Bir, Himachal Pradesh